-a - Excellent, b - Very good, c - Good, d - Poor (Use with Caution)
+- a Excellent, b Very good, c Good, d Poor (Use with Caution)

-- Data suppressed to protect confidentiality or data not statistically reliable.

-++ - Change in rent is not statistically significant.
+Data suppressed to protect a set of the set of - Data suppressed to protect confidentiality or data not statistically reliable. - ++ Change in rent is not statistically significant.
 This means that the change in rent is not statistically different than zero (0).
 (Applies only to % Change of Average Rent Tables).

-The Percentage Change of Average Rent is a measure of the market movement, and is based on those structures that were common to the survey sample for both years.
+The Percentage Change of Average Rent is a measure of the market movement, and is based on those structures that were common to the survey sample for